kittywitch/nixfiles/README.md

     -   [ ] Bind mount start/enabler script.
 -   [ ] Move to using [arcnmx/screenstub][] without any patches.
     -   [ ] Check new config options, port current patch to new config options.
--   [ ] Add swaylock-effects to our theme module.
+-   [ ] Add swaylock-effects to my theme module.
     -   [x] Patched swaylock-effects.
     -   [x] Working with swayidle + …
     -   [ ] Add to module.